assemabudeif/assemabudeif/README.md

 # Hi there! 👋 I'm Assem Ashraf, a Full Stack Developer and  Flutter Developer

 Welcome to my GitHub profile!
-I'm Full Stack Developer with expertise in Python and Flutter.
+I'm a Full Stack Developer with expertise in Python and Flutter.
 With over 2 years of experience in software development, I specialize in building robust and scalable web and mobile applications tailored to meet client needs.

 ## 🚀 Skills and Expertise
 - Python,  JavaScript